kmuench/kmuench.github.io/_posts/2020-04-05-dataHowToGetIt.md

 Many of the methods below can be imported with ease into R or Python using existing packages.
 However, every now and again you’ll find a cool dataset that you’ll need to load yourself.
-In that case, check out the section on <a href="#extra tools">extra tools for importing data</a>.
+In that case, check out the section on <a href="#extra tools">extra tools for downloading and importing data</a>.

-I recommend making a note of when and where you download data, since some datasets can be updated (or change location) from year to year.
-If someone wants to repeat your analysis, they’ll have more faith in your results if they can replicate your output from the same starting point.
+I recommend <b>making a note of when and how you download data</b>, since some datasets can be updated (or change location) from year to year.
+That way, others who want to replicate your analysis can use the same starting point.

-You don’t need the world’s biggest or fanciest dataset to do something interesting (a friend of mine once practiced R by analyzing the astrological sign of various serial killers).
+You don’t need the world’s biggest or fanciest dataset to do something interesting (a friend of mine once practiced R by analyzing the astrological signs of various serial killers).
 The important thing is that you find a practice dataset that sparks your curiosity, and teaches you the skills you'd like to learn.

-Remember, if it seems overwhelming - break the problem down.
-The data is on a website - how can you put it on your computer?
-The data is on your computer - how do you import it into R?
-Some form of the data in in R - what does it need to look like to make a scatterplot with it?
+Remember, if it seems overwhelming, try breaking the problem down.
+If the data is on a website - how can you get it on your computer?
+If the data is on your computer - how do you import it into R?
+If some form of the data in in R - what does it need to look like in order to make a scatterplot with it?

-Obtaining and loading data can be a surprisingly tricky part of the process - feel good when you finally begin that journey of a thousand miles with this essential first step.
+Obtaining and loading data can be a surprisingly tricky part of the process, and it's natural to stumble on this step.
+Make sure you reward yourself when you get everything in place and can finally begin that journey of a thousand miles!

 ---------